 Don’t Raid Retirement Savings

 It’s often tempting to dip into retirement savings early.
-After all, it looks like this big chunk of cash just sitting there, waiting to be spent.
+After all, it looks like this big chunk of cash is just sitting there, waiting to be spent.
 This is especially enticing if you rack up significant expenses or lose income during the divorce process.

 Be Aware Of Mutual Debt